vacp2p/rfc-index/vac/1/coss.md

 ## COSS Lifecycle

 Every specification has an independent lifecycle that documents clearly its current status.
+In order for a specification to receive a lifecycle status, it MUST be presented by the project team.
+After discussion amongst the contributors, the specification MAY be begin the process to obtain the draft status.

-A specification has six possible states that reflect its maturity and contractual weight:
+A specification has five possible states that reflect its maturity and contractual weight:

 ![Lifecycle diagram](./images/lifecycle.png)

 ### Raw Specifications

 All new specifications are **raw** specifications.
 Changes to raw specifications can be unilateral and arbitrary.
 Those seeking to implement a raw specification should ask for it to be made a draft specification.
 Raw specifications have no contractual weight.